Google Voice pricing, plans, & hidden fees

 Premier plan

-Pricing: $30 per user per month
+Pricing: $30 per user per month+ $7 per user per month for Workspace

 Best for: Large, international businesses needing advanced reporting features